-Anatoly Klyan, 68, cameraman for the Russian state-owned broadcaster Pervy Kanal (Channel One), died at a local hospital from bullet wounds in his abdomen, local and international press reported.
+Anatoly Klyan, 68, a camera operator for the Russian state-owned broadcaster Pervy Kanal (Channel One), died on June 30, 2014, at a hospital in Donetsk, Ukraine, from bullet wounds in his abdomen, local and international press reported.
 Channel One said Klyan was wounded when the bus in which he was traveling came under fire.

 Klyan was traveling to a besieged military base outside Donetsk on a bus with civilians and journalists, a trip organized by pro-Russia separatists with the self-declared Donetsk People’s Republic.
 Forbes-Russia and the popular Moscow-based broadcaster Ekho Moskvy said that late on June 29, 2014, separatists told journalists that they had negotiated the surrender of a Ukrainian army unit and invited the journalists to film soldiers being greeted by their mothers.